 The grant date fair value of each time-based RSU is equal to the grant date stock price.
-Performance-based RSUs granted during the year ended December 31, 2022, contain only non-market-based performance targets, and the grant date fair value of these awards is equal to the grant date stock price.
-Because performance-based RSUs granted during the years ended December 31, 2021 and December 31, 2020 contain market-based performance targets, the fair value is estimated on the grant date using a Monte-Carlo simulation that uses the assumptions noted in the following table.
+Performance-based RSUs granted during the years ended December 31, 2023 and December 31, 2022, contain only non-market-based performance targets, and the grant date fair value of these awards is equal to the grant date stock price.
+Because performance-based RSUs granted during the year ended December 31, 2021 contain market-based performance targets, the fair value is estimated on the grant date using a Monte-Carlo simulation that uses the assumptions noted in the following table.
 Expected volatility is based on the historical volatility of the Company's shares.
 The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the time of the grant.
-The assumptions noted in the table below represent the weighted average of each assumption for each grant during the year.
+The assumptions noted in the table below represent the weighted-average of each assumption for each grant during the year.

+Year ended

-Years ended December 31,
+December 31,

-2021 2020
+2021

-Expected volatility 29.1% 24.2%
+Expected volatility 29.1%

-Expected dividend yield % %
+Expected dividend yield %

-Expected life (years) 2.9 2.9
+Expected life (years) 2.9

-Risk-free interest rate 0.3% 0.4%
+Risk-free interest rate 0.3%